dotlang/language/README.md

 |-----|-----tcp
 |-----|-----socket

 In the above examples `core.math, core.io, core.sys, core.net, core.net.http, core.net.tcp, core.net.socket` are all packages.
 Each package can have a number of source code files.
 Each source code file represents one class.
-Because some OSs have case insensitive naming for file/directory, it is suggested that name of packages and source code files be all lower case.
-You can separate parts of a name using underscore (e.g. `data_structures`).

 Syntax for definition of fields and methods is very similar to other OOP languages like C# or Java.